pivotal/docs-platform-automation/docs/concepts/secrets-handling.md

     ssh_public_key: ((opsman_ssh_key.public_key))
 ```

-4. Configure your pipeline to use the [credhub-interpolate][credhub-interpolate] task.
+4. Configure your pipeline to use the [credhub-interpolate](../tasks.md#credhub-interpolate) task.
-   It takes an input called `files`, which should contain your configuration file from (3).
+   It takes an input called `files`, which should contain your configuration file from the earlier step.

    The declaration within a pipeline might look like: